-Southwest posts first quarterly loss in nine years and warns on outlook
+Southwest posts first quarterly loss in nine years, shores up cash to weather pandemic

 It had $9.3 billion in cash and short-term investments as of April 24, with leverage of 47%.

 Under the terms of government payroll support, airlines cannot lay off employees before Sept.
-30. If demand remains weak, Southwest has said it may need to reduce its workforce after that date and re-think its fleet.
+30. If demand remains weak, Southwest has said it may need to reduce its workforce after that date and rethink its fleet.

-Southwest, which only operates Boeing 737s, said it has already reached an agreement with Boeing Co (BA.N) to take no more than 48 new 737 MAX jets until Dec.
-2021, a fraction of its firm order commitment of 123 of the currently grounded aircraft.
+Southwest, which only operates Boeing 737s and is the world’s largest customer of the grounded 737 MAX, said it has reached an agreement with Boeing Co (BA.N) to take no more than 48 new 737 MAX jets until Dec.
+2021, a fraction of the 123 it had originally scheduled.

+It has removed the MAX from its fleet until Oct.
+30 as the jet awaits regulatory approval to fly again following two fatal crashes.

 Delta Air Lines Inc (DAL.N) posted a first-quarter loss last week and American Airlines Group Inc (AAL.O) and United Airlines Holdings Inc (UAL.O) are due to report on Thursday.

-Reporting by Tracy Rucinski and Sanjana Shivdas; editing by Christopher Cushing and Jason Neely
+Reporting by Tracy Rucinski and Sanjana Shivdas; editing by Jason Neely and Nick Zieminski